samf01/irbisio-site/content/funds/growth-fund/index.md

   bullets:
     - order: first
       title: Strategy
-      statement: "Irbisio is redefining the risk-reward equation of clean tech investing by replacing unpredictable investments with reliable returns:"
+      statement: "Irbisio is redefining the risk-reward equation of cleantech investing by replacing unpredictable investments with reliable returns:"
       list:
         - point: Evaluation and implementation of existing technologies to complete